xapian/xapian/xapian-core/docs/serialisation.rst

     void register_posting_source(const Xapian::PostingSource &source);

-Note that SerialisationContexts always know about built-in posting sources (such as ``ValueWeightPostingSource``), so you don't need to call ``register_posting_source()`` for them.
+Note that SerialisationContext objects always know about built-in posting sources (such as ``ValueWeightPostingSource``), so you don't need to call ``register_posting_source()`` for them.